-- Mattishall Primary Aims and Values - R.E., MFL & RSHE/Life Skills curriculum - Equalities policies - Assemblies and class work promote the diversity of society and the right for each person to be respected and valued regardless of their ability, gender, faith, heritage or race. - Visitors are invited into school to share their knowledge of different faith communities and to enhance learning - World events are used as opportunities to positively reinforce life and culture around the world (World Cup, Olympics) - Other cultures are studied through class themes or whole school themed weeks - Black History woven into the curriculum - Festival celebrations e.g. Harvest, Diwali, Hanukkah - Reflection opportunities in assemblies. - Educational visits to local churches and Norwich Synagogue - Use of current affairs to discuss other cultures
+- Mattishall Primary Aims and Values - R.E., MFL & Life Skills curriculum

+- Equalities policies - Assemblies and class work promote the diversity of society and the right for each person to be respected and valued regardless of their ability, gender, faith, heritage or race. - Visitors are invited into school to share their knowledge of different faith communities and to enhance learning - World events are used as opportunities to positively reinforce life and culture around the world (World Cup, Olympics) - Other cultures are studied through class themes or whole school themed weeks - Black History Month - LGBT History Month/Pride in school's week - Reflection opportunities in assemblies. - Educational visits to places of worship including the local church - Use of current affairs to discuss other cultures